apache/arrow/docs/source/cpp/gandiva/external_func.rst

 Signature Mapping
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+Not all Arrow data types are supported in Gandiva.
 The following table lists the mapping between Gandiva external function signature types and the C function signature types:

 +-------------------------------------+-------------------+
 | Gandiva type (arrow data type)      | C function type   |